dragGH102/git-rebase-example/README.md

 Result: **all commits from c1 to c10+** appear in a straight line ( **git log** ) with a single merge commit in `main`

-Possible improvement: rebasing `branch-1` into `master` instead of merge

 ---

 Commits list snapshot: ( `git log --pretty=oneline --abbrev-commit` )